Introduction

 4. Risks and Challenges Post-Amendment

 While the Amendment Rules simplify the reverse flipping process, they do introduce the risk of delays if objections are raised.
-In case any objections are raised by the Official Liquidator or the Registrar of Companies, or if the scheme is found to be contrary to the public interest, the Central government may file an application with the NCLT.
+In case any objections are raised by the Official Liquidator or the Registrar of Companies, or if the scheme is found to be contrary to the public interest, the Central government may apply to the NCLT.
 This can potentially restart the process, leading to delays in execution.

 5. Conclusion: Impact on Corporate Restructuring in India